LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 }
 ```

-Often, your action will need a reference on the HTTP request, so you can defines a `Action` accepting a `play.api.mvc.Request` value as input:
+Often, your action will need a reference to the HTTP request, so you can defines an `Action` accepting a `play.api.mvc.Request` value as input:

 ```scala
 def index = Action { request =>